Raphael-Boichot/Game-Boy-camera-sniffer/README.md

 - Just drop the compiled uf2 file to the board in mass storage media mode (Connect the Pico to USB port with the BOOTSEL button pushed and release).

 **Hardware:**
 - an Arduino Pi Pico.
-[Fancy purple Chinese clones](https://fr.aliexpress.com/item/1005003928558306.html) are OK (this is still the genuine RP2040 chip) as long as you do not care that the pinout is completely baroque.
+[Fancy purple Chinese clones](https://fr.aliexpress.com/item/1005003928558306.html) are OK (this is still the genuine RP2040 chip) as long as you do not care that the pinout is completely baroque compared to a regular Pico board.
+If you plan to use the [proposed PCB](https://github.com/Raphael-Boichot/Game-Boy-camera-sniffer/blob/main/PCB/PCB.png), buy a regular Pico with castellated holes.
 - a [MAX153 Analog to Digital Converter](https://fr.aliexpress.com/item/1005005084589973.html) (yes it is expensive...)
 - a way to connect the device to the ribbon without destroying the original cable like an opened [replacement cable](https://www.digikey.com/en/products/base-product/jst-sales-america-inc/455/A09ZR09Z/588181) (choose B model).
 At some point you will need to make a kind of breakout board.
 - a big decoupling electrolytic capacitor, typically [1000 µF - 10 volts](https://fr.aliexpress.com/item/1005002958594141.html).